Tag: community philosophy

 Loss & Legacy (Film & Conversation): Ancestors in Service

-In this final installment of our Loss & Legacy series we’ll reflect upon our military and the ways in which we think about ancestors in service, as prompted by the WW1 memorial film “They Shall Not Grow Old.”
-Our film & community conversation will be held on Thursday, November 2nd in the evening in Reeder’s Alley Convention Center and facilitated by community philosopher David Nowakowski.
-Free and open to all members of the community.
-Learn more & RSVP here!
+In this final installment of our loss & legacy series we’ll reflect upon our military and the ways in which we think about ancestors in service, as prompted by the WW1 memorial film “They Shall Not Grow Old.”
+Our film & community conversation will be held on Thursday, November 2nd from 6pm-8:30pm in Reeder’s Alley Convention Center and facilitated by community philosopher David Nowakowski.
+Water & hot tea provided.
+Bring a low-profile comfy lawn camping chair for the film if you’d like.
+We’ll also have regular fold-out chairs available.
+FREE and open to all members of the community.
+SPACE IS LIMITED.
+RSVP & watch the film trailer here!

 Loss & Legacy (Symposium): How Do We Think About Our Ancestors?

-In this installment of our Loss & Legacy series, we consider different kinds of ancestry and lineage, extending beyond just family ties, to include our teachers and predecessors in the arts we practice, in our professional lives, and in our nation or other groups and organizations of which we’re a part.
-As philosophers, we’ll consider what common/shared principles coherently underwrite and/or unify our understanding of these and ask how, based on this, might we think about and act toward all of our various ancestors appropriately.
-Our symposium will be held on Thursday, October 19th at The Helena Avenue Theater and feature guests panelists Bill Milton, Ellen Baumler & Daniel Gardner, and facilitator David Nowakowski.
-Learn more & RSVP here!
+In this symposium featuring Bill Milton, Ellen Baumler & Daniel Gardiner, and facilitated by David Nowakowski, we’ll consider different kinds of ancestry and lineage, extending beyond just family ties, to include our teachers and predecessors in the arts we practice, in our professional lives, and in our nation or other groups and organizations of which we’re a part.
+We’ll ask the overarching question “How do we think about our ancestors?” in the context of legacy and the conversational space we participate in between the past and present.
+FREE & open to all, our symposium will be held at the Helena Avenue Theater from 6pm-9pm on Thursday, October 19th.
+SPACE IS LIMITED.
+Learn more about our guest scholars and RSVP here!

 “Philosophy In & By the Community”: Merlin & Helena Community Members featured in Vernon Press Anthology